Writer / Editor / Public Speaker/ Teacher

 Bill Adams, Ph.D.

 Philip is a freelance marketing and communications specialist, who has done extensive work for charitable causes including the Muscular Dystrophy Association.
 He has experience writing a wide array of materials ranging from feature magazine articles to company annual reports to video scripts.
-He serves on the board of the Biodiversity Group and supports the organization’s communications outreach efforts.
+He served on the board of the Biodiversity Group in support of the organization’s communications outreach efforts from Nov.
+2016 through December 2018.

 Professionally published writing samples: